 Some well-known mobile payment providers include Stripe, Sum-Up, and Square.

 A mobile coffee truck is a good business to have as there is still a good deal of demand for coffee which only seems to grow.
 It’s also a product with a good profit margin and a relatively low number of start-up equipment.

-However, if you want to stand out from the majority of other mobile coffee vans and capitalise on more sales it’s a good idea to expand your coffee menu to include cold drinks for the summer menu.
+However, if you want to stand out from the majority of other mobile coffee vans and capitalize on more sales it’s a good idea to expand your coffee menu to include cold drinks for the summer menu.

 When the weather is hot and sunny a lot of people want something iced cold, instead of a steaming hot Americano.
 This is where iced coffee and coffee-based smoothies come in and introducing them could boost your sales!